vrestihnat/liquidd-platform_manifest/README.md

 You may need to reboot for these changes to take effect.
 Now enter the following to initialize the repository:

-    cd ~/xenon
+    cd ~/liquid

-Initializing the XenonHD Source:
+Initializing the LiquidDark Source:
 ---------------

 For initializing repo use:

-    repo init -u https://github.com/TeamHorizon/platform_manifest.git -b n-oms
+    repo init -u https://github.com/LiquidDark/platform_manifest.git -b n

 Syncing repo:

     repo sync -j2 | -j4 |-j8 | -j32 (# of CPUs x2)

-Compiling XenonHD
+Compiling LiquidDark
 ---------------

 Set up environment:

     . build/envsetup.sh

-If your device is officially supported by TeamHorizon, you can do now:
+If your device is officially supported by LiquidDark, you can do now:

     breakfast <device_codename>